mmignard/Eutectic-Sn-Bi/README.md

 [<img src="./media/freezingSnBiAll.svg" width="500">]()

-Collecting the data from at which temperatures each allow started and ended its freezing (liquidus and solidus), and plotting it as a function of the fraction of bismuth in each alloy gives the phase diagram as shown below.
+Collecting the data from at which temperatures each alloy started and ended its freezing (liquidus and solidus), and plotting it as a function of the fraction of bismuth in each alloy gives the phase diagram as shown below.

 [<img src="./media/phaseSnBi.svg" width="500">]()